-Students may get help regarding the Child Development major from Pamela Gardner, Undergraduate Advisor, in the Office of Student Services (OSS).
+Students may get help regarding the Child Development major from Pamela Gardner, Undergraduate Advisor, in the Office for Student Success (OSS).
 Pam sees students on a walk-in basis.
 Her office hours are posted on the OSS advising page.

 Preparing for the Major